LisaHJung/Beginners-Crash-Course-to-Elastic-Stack-Series-Table-of-Contents/README.md

 ## Who is this series for?

-This series is open to all **developers** with little to no experience with the Elastic Stack or those who could use a refresher.
+This series is open to all **developers** with little to no experience with the Elasticsearch and Kibana or those who could use a refresher.

 By the end of the series, you will be able to identify when to use Elasticsearch and Kibana and know how to get started with these products.